alphagov/rp-onboarding-tech-docs/source/pages/pki/pkiRotate.rst

 .. _pki_config_msa_2signkeys_SAMLmetadata:

 The MSA publishes its certificates containing the public keys in its own metadata at run time.
 The service provider you’re using reads this metadata and uses the MSA's signing certificate to trust assertions signed by the MSA.
-Therefore you must run the MSA once you've changed the certificates in the configuration file (step 2) and make sure your service provider has read the new metadata (step 3).
+Therefore you must restart the MSA once you've changed the certificates in the configuration file (step 2) and make sure your service provider has read the new metadata (step 3).

 1. Send the new signing certificate to the GOV.UK Verify team and add it to the :ref:`MSA configuration <yamlfile>` under ``signingKeys.secondary``: